-I am currently employed at McCarren Tennis Center, Bumblebee Tennis, and Super Star Tennis as a staff pro.
+I am currently the director of tennis and head pro at The Eureka Indoor Tennis Club.
+I have also worked at McCarren Tennis Center, Bumblebee Tennis, and Super Star Tennis as staff pros in New York City and Brooklyn.
 I always want students to be challenged while working with me so they don’t get bored or feel like they’re too good for the material being taught but I also incorporate fun and laughter into our time together so it’s doesn’t feel like a boot camp setting (unless you’re looking for that).

 Sharing my knowledge of tennis with others is my greatest joy.
 I’m a die hard fan of the sport, whether I’m watching it, teaching it, or playing it, it’s what I want to do.
 I travel with my racquets around the world always looking for new opportunities.
 It’s a huge thrill for me when a student of mine can see and feel their progression.

 He was understanding regarding my limitations.
 And he never made fun of me.
 Haha

 Casey knows so much about tennis and transfers that information in such a way that you can integrate it into your tennis strokes/serve/game.
 His personality is always upbeat and positive, not to mention includes a great sense of humor.
 My game improved so much over the past three years I played with him and I will forever be greatful for his skill and knowledge.
 One can NOT go wrong choosing him for a tennis pro.
 I only wish he were still here to be my pro.
 Thanks Casey!